6 Things That Make A Company An Attractive Acquisition Target20 September 2016

 Size: Private target companies are significantly larger than private non-targets, whereas public targets are significantly smaller than public non-targets.
 Private targets are 63% larger than private non-targets.
 Public targets are 55% smaller than public non-targets.

 Liquidity: Target companies have lower levels of liquidity than non-targets.
 Companies in the bottom two deciles for liquidity are on average 35% more likely to become acquisition targets in any given year than companies overall.

 Valuation: Public target companies have lower valuation multiples than public non-targets.
 Public companies in the bottom three deciles for valuation are on average 30% more likely to become acquisition targets in any given year than public companies overall.

 Our research found that buyers are looking for significantly different characteristics in private vs. public companies.
 Since 2008, acquirers have preferred underperforming public firms, as underperforming public companies are more likely candidates for operational improvements and cost savings through merger synergies.
 Buyers also have been taking advantage of public companies whose valuations have fallen the most during market downturns.

-To find out more, you can download a copy of the report and try out the calculator here.
+To find out more, you can watch the webinar.

 Professor Scott Moeller

 Scott Moeller is the director and founder of the M&A Research Centre at Cass Business School where he also a Professor in the Practice of Finance.
 Scott’s most recent book, published by John Wiley & Sons, was published in July 2009: Surviving M&A: Making the Most of Your Company Being Acquired.
 Another book now in a 2014 second edition (co-authored with Professor Chris Brady) is entitled Intelligent M&A: Navigating the Mergers and Acquisitions Minefield and discusses the role of business intelligence in major financial restructurings, and received a number of awards.